DaneshjouLab/.github/README.md

 - [How to Use](#how-to-use) _(Pending)_

 ## Introduction
 This repository serves as the central location for all organizational guidelines and best practices.
-It is intended to help all team members maintain consistency and quality in our work.

 ## Coding Guidelines
 Our coding guidelines ensure that all code is readable, maintainable, and follows best practices.